about me

 • I wanted to be a graphic designer because I thought they drove Porsches (it was the 80s)

-• I didn’t become a graphic designer because I couldn’t paint flat gouache
+• I didn’t become a graphic designer because I couldn’t paint flat gouache (it was the 80s)

-• My degree is Textiles /Fashion ( embroidery).
+• My degree is Textiles /Fashion (embroidery).
 I was horrified on the first day when we were asked to pick up needles.

-• I hate sewing machines
+• I hate sewing machines, it’s the noise

 • I used to hate acrylic paint, too sticky